thoughtbot/paperclip/CONTRIBUTING.md

 4. Make the test pass.

+5. Mention how your changes affect the project to other developers and users in the `NEWS.md` file.

-5. Push to your fork and submit a pull request.
+6. Push to your fork and submit a pull request.

 At this point you're waiting on us.
 We like to at least comment on, if not accept, pull requests within seven business days (most of the work on Paperclip